kmlprtsng/kmlprtsng.github.io/_posts/2016-01-06-authentication-with-meteor-angular-and-ionic.md

 </ion-view>
 ~~~

-For more information about what forms are available and other UserAccounts options have a look at their [documentation](https://github.com/meteor-useraccounts/core/blob/master/Guide.md).
+For more information about what forms are available and other [UserAccounts for Meteor](https://useraccounts.meteor.com/) options have a look at their [documentation](https://github.com/meteor-useraccounts/core/blob/master/Guide.md).

+Also, read through the documentation for [Meteor-UserAccounts/ionic](https://github.com/meteor-useraccounts/ionic) package.

 Also, you probably also want to configure your account templates.
 I included this in my **lib/authentication/account-template.config.js**.